What does it mean to mention the best restaurants in downtown Vancouver?

 Heritage Asian Eatery

-When eating in Vancouver it’s paramount to pay homage to the city’s heavy Asian influence.
+When checking out downtown restaurants it’s paramount to pay homage to the city’s heavy Asian influence.
 If you’re looking for a budget-friendly spot to do so then I highly recommend Heritage Asian Eatery.

 I usually opt for one of their rice and noodle bowls.
 They start at just $12.00, making them one of the best value meals in the entire city.